OKUA1/OKUA1/README.md

 </picture>
 </a>
 </div>
-  <sub>An AutoML library designed to streamline the training and deployment of machine learning models, including the ability to train the entire machine learning pipeline using a single line of code, and native integration with ONNX for versatile deployment across different environments.</sub><br />
+ An AutoML library designed to streamline the training and deployment of machine learning models, including the ability to train the entire machine learning pipeline using a single line of code, and native integration with ONNX for versatile deployment across different environments.<br />
-  <sub>Project repository: <a href="https://github.com/OKUA1/falcon">falcon</a></sub>
+Project repository: <a href="https://github.com/OKUA1/falcon">falcon</a>
 </div>
 <br />

 ### Scikit-LLM

 <div align="center">
   <a href="https://github.com/iryna-kondr/scikit-llm">
     <picture>